 - Require minimal ‘technical bike skills’ to complete and are achievable by all recreational riders

-- Include ‘Time-out’ sections where the race clock stops so you can wait for your friends and enjoy a coffee along the way
+- Includes 1x ‘Time-out’ zone where the race clock stops so you can wait for your friends and enjoy a coffee along the way

 - GOGG designed to be completed on either a cyclocross or gravel grind / adventure bike, a road bike (with min 32mm wide tyres designed for gravel), mountain bike or flat handle-bar hybrid bike.
 Many options!